ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 31: Two-Factor Authentication I - Replaying Codes (easy)
 To confirm a payment, the user gets a payment confirmation code by SMS.
 Note that the SMS is simulated and written to the server output.
 This code is generated and used in an insecure way.
-A first problem is that it is not bound to a specific payment and that it can be used for multiple payments until it expires (which is after 5 minutes) - so it's not a one time payment code as it is supposed to be.
+A first problem is that it is not bound to a specific payment and that it can be used for multiple payments until it expires (which is after 5 minutes) - so it's not a one time confirmation code as it is supposed to be.
 This means that, e.g., a MITM can wait until the user has made and confirmed one payment.
-Based on this, the MITM can then make several additional payments while the code is valid.
+Based on this, the MITM can then make several additional payments using this code while the code is valid.

 **Goal:** Exploit the vulnerability by reusing the payment code of a previous payment to confirm another payment.
 Obviously, this is trivial to do.

 **Check**: Works

-### 32: Two-Factor Authentication II - Code not Bound to Payment(easy)
+### 32: Two-Factor Authentication II - Code not Bound to Payment (easy)
 Assume that the confirmation code can be used only once to confirm a payment (that's not the case, see vulnerability 31, but let's assume here it can only be used once).
 But it's still not bound to a specific payment.
 Try to exploit this by changing - as a MITM -  both the payment recipient and the payment amount that was originally entered by the user so that the payment with the changed amount and to a different recipient is executed.
 Note that the SMS message must appear harmless to the user, i.e., it must contain the originally entered payment amount and recipient.

 **Goal:** Exploit the vulnerability by successfully modifying a payment so that the payment amount is larger than originally entered by the user and that the payment goes to a different recipient.
 You can verify successful exploitation by comparing the account balance before and after the payment.

+**Check**: Works

 ### 33: Two-Factor Authentication III - Weak Code Generation (medium)
 Confirmation codes should be random so an attacker cannot predict them.
-In the case iof DIBA, however, they are not really created in a random way, although they appear quite random when looking at them.
+In the case of DIBA, however, they are not really created in a random way, although they appear to be quite random when looking at them.

 **Goal:** Crack the confirmation code generation algorithm.
 If you think you have cracked it, enter the confirmation code that would be used at 2030-01-31 12:00:00 in the code field and accept the payment.
 If the payment is accepted, you have successfully cracked the code generation algorithm.

+**Hint:** Code generation is based on a hash function.

 **Check**: Works